 - Staff can be engaged or re-graded only by authorised officers within their approved budget and establishment and through NHS Orkney's engagement procedures.
 Posts are approved as per structure via the JobTrain system prior to commencing recruitment.
-Successful grading appeals will be approved by Human Resources. - 2 The Remuneration Committee will: - Agree terms and conditions of Executive Directors - Approve changes to remuneration, allowances and conditions of service of Chief Executive and Executive Directors - Ensure arrangements are in place for the assessment of performance of Executive and senior management staff - Consider redundancy, early retiral or termination agreements in respect of Executive Directors - Approve other terms and conditions of service not covered by direction or regulation, e.g. Discretionary Points for Medical Staff. - After approval by the Remuneration Committee, the Chairperson will authorise for payment the Performance Related Pay (PRP) of the Chief Executive, and the Chief Executive will authorise for payment the PRP of Executive Directors.
-The Chief Executive will authorise for payment the PRP of any senior managers. - 4 NHS Orkney will pay allowances to the Chairperson and non-executives in accordance with instructions issued by the Scottish Minister. - Human Resources will ensure that each employee is issued with a contract which will comply with current employment legislation and in a form approved by NHS Orkney.
+Successful grading appeals will be approved by Human Resources. - 2 The Remuneration Committee will: - Agree terms and conditions of Executive Directors - Approve changes to remuneration, allowances and conditions of service of Chief Executive and Executive Directors - Ensure arrangements are in place for the assessment of performance of Executive and senior management staff - Consider redundancy, early retiral or termination agreements in respect of Executive Directors - Approve other terms and conditions of service not covered by direction or regulation, e.g. Discretionary Points for Medical Staff. - After approval by the Remuneration Committee, and sign off approval by the National Performance Monitoring Committee (NPMC) pay for executives under Executive Managers terms and conditions may be paid in line with the Government issued circulars - 4 NHS Orkney will pay allowances to the Chairperson and non-executives in accordance with instructions issued by the Scottish Minister. - Human Resources will ensure that each employee is issued with a contract which will comply with current employment legislation and in a form approved by NHS Orkney.
 Human Resources will ensure that changes to, and termination of contracts are properly processed. - All timesheets, staff returns, and other pay records and notifications will be in a form approved by the Director of Finance and must be certified and submitted in accordance with their instructions. - The Director of Finance will ensure payments and processes are supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangement are made for the collection of payroll deductions and payment of these to appropriate bodies. - 8 Authorised managers have delegated responsibility for: